adrn/gala/docs/dynamics/nonlinear.rst

 Chaotic orbit
 -------------

-There are two ways to compute Lyapunov exponents implemented in `gary.dynamics`.
+There are two ways to compute Lyapunov exponents implemented in `gala.dynamics`.
-In most cases, you'll want to use the `~gary.dynamics.fast_lyapunov_max` function because the integration is implemented in C and is quite fast.
-This function only works if the potential you are working with is implemented in C (e.g., it is a `~gary.potential.CPotentialBase` subclass).
+In most cases, you'll want to use the `~gala.dynamics.fast_lyapunov_max` function because the integration is implemented in C and is quite fast.
+This function only works if the potential you are working with is implemented in C (e.g., it is a `~gala.potential.CPotentialBase` subclass).
 With a potential object and a set of initial conditions::

     >>> pot = gp.LogarithmicPotential(v_c=150*u.km/u.s, r_h=0.1*u.kpc,